HarryLovesCode/Vulkan-API-Book/chap05/chap05.md

   }
 ```

 These are based on the macros from the GLFW Vulkan example [here](https://github.com/glfw/glfw/blob/master/tests/vulkan.c).
-The reason we're using macros is because it would be tedious to same process for every function pointer we want.
+The reason we're using macros is because it would be tedious to repeat this for every time we want a function pointer.

 ## Using the Macros